brunogrbavac/BreastCancerClassification/README.md

 # BreastCancerClassification
-Term project for a Machine Learning class.
+Term project for a Machine Learning class @ FESB.
 Breast cancer classification done with UNet and VGG19.
 Based on around 800 ultrasound images with corespponding masks and classes.